tacosontitan/Glitter/README.md

 ![License](https://img.shields.io/github/license/tacosontitan/Glitter?logo=github&style=for-the-badge)

+> [!INFORMATION]
-***Note**: This repository is undergoing a consolidation effort.
+> This repository is undergoing a consolidation effort.
 As a result some things may feel out of place, or incomplete.
 Please be patient as we work to bring everything together.*

 ## 💁‍♀️ Getting Started